maindolaamit/genai-cli/readme.md

     cd genai-cli # Navigate into the main project directory
     ```

-2. **Run the Installation Script:** Navigate into the `gemini-cli` sub-directory and run the installation script.
-This will install dependencies, set permissions, and create necessary links/aliases.
+2. **Install Dependencies:** Make sure you have Python 3 installed on your system.
+Use pip3 to install the required packages:

     ```bash
     cd gemini-cli
+    pip3 install -r requirements.txt
+    ```

+3. **Run the Installation Script:** Navigate into the `gemini-cli` sub-directory and run the installation script.
+This will set permissions and create necessary links/aliases.

+    ```bash
     chmod +x install.sh
     ./install.sh
     ```